rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 # Version History

-* 4.1.0 - Add action Get IOCs By Filter which returns a list of paginated IOC data based on input filters applied against IOC properties
+* 5.0.0 - Add action Get IOCs By Filter which returns a list of paginated IOC data based on input filters applied against IOC properties | Fix Bug relating to mismatched property names of output types geolocation, sources, and reported feeds for Get Indicator by Value action
 * 4.0.0 - Rename Plugin to Threat Command | Update descriptions to Threat Command | Update Get Indicator By Value to use API V3 | Remove Rescan Indicator and Get Indicator Scan Status | Update Get CVE List to request one page of results only
 * 3.2.0 - Fix is_closed bug in trigger | Add new input `source_date_from_enum` in trigger which allows user to specifiy Source Date From using ENUM rather than timestamp/string
 * 3.1.0 - Add new actions Add CVEs, Delete CVEs and Get CVE List